-37.12.1 Understanding the Transactions without Account Master Report
+37.18.1 Understanding the Transactions without Account Master Report

-The Transactions without Account Master report (R097021) verifies that for each record in the F0911 table, an account master number or valid company number exists in the F0901 table.
+Use the Transactions without Account Master report (R097021) to verify that, for each record in the F0911 table, an account master number or valid company number exists in the F0901 table.
 If the account master information or company number does not exist in the F0901 table, the report prints every account transaction from the F0911 table.